7: You Can’t Do It Alone

 Action Steps: Find a church with an active calendar.
 Ask how you can get involved.
 Go to events and introduce yourself to others.
 That is how you meet people.
 Follow the guides in Section 3 above.

-Click HERE for the final lesson: Your Salvation is Not Just for You.
+For the final Lesson in this series, click on: Your Salvation is Not Just for You.

 Contact us at email@example.com for further information, or visit our website at www.fcftucson.org.